Generalized covariation for Banach space valued processes, It\^o formula and applications: Calculations related to window processes

 Since $X^{H,K}$ has bounded variation then the first three terms of \eqref{eq SUM} vanish because of point 6) of Proposition 1 in \cite{Rus05}.
 On the other hand the right-hand side of \eqref{eqTER} is equal to zero for $a\neq b$ since $W$ is a semimartingale, see Example \ref{ese PROCQV}, item 1.
 We conclude that $[B^{H,K}_{\cdot+a},B^{H,K}_{\cdot+b}] =0$ if $a\neq b$. \end{proof}

 \begin{ese} We list some examples of processes $X$ for which $X(\cdot)$ admits a $\chi$-quadratic variation through Proposition \ref{pr QV123} and Corollary \ref{cor DIAG} and it is explicitly given by the quadratic variation structure $[X]$ of the real process $X$. \begin{enumerate} \item All continuous real semimartingales $S$ (for instance Brownian motion).
 In fact $S$ is a finite quadratic variation process; moreover $[S_{\cdot+a},S_{\cdot+b}]=0$ for $a\neq b$, as it easily follows by Corollary 3.11 in \cite{crwdp}. \item Let $B^{H,K}$ be a bifractional Brownian motion with parameters $H$ and $K$ and such that $HK=1/2$.
 As shown in Proposition \ref{pr BFMP}, $B^{H,K}$ satisfies the hypotheses of the Corollary \ref{cor DIAG}. \item Let $D$ be a real continuous $(\mathcal{F}_{t})$-Dirichlet process with decomposition $D=M+A$, $M$ local martingale and $A$ zero quadratic variation process.
 Then $D$ satisfies the hypotheses of the Corollary \ref{cor DIAG}.
-In fact $[D]=[M]$ and $[D_{\cdot+a},D_{\cdot+b }]=0$ for $a\neq b$. \item Similar examples can be produced considering the window of a weak Dirichlet process with finite quadratic variation.
+In fact $[D]=[M]$ and $[D_{\cdot+a},D_{\cdot+b }]=0$ for $a\neq b$. \end{enumerate} \end{ese}